cstevenson2014/TukTuk/README.md

 # TukTuk
 ## Purpose
-Easily aquire music from YouTube in a clean, organized manner.
-This program downloads the video file, extracts audio, embeds metadata information, embeds album artwork, and then saves the finished file in your output directory.
+Download music from YouTube in a clean, organized manner.
+This program downloads the video, extracts audio, embeds metadata, embeds album artwork, and then saves the finished file to your output directory.

 ## Features
 - Intelligent title/artist extraction from YouTube title